jdereg/json-io/user-guide.md

 `JsonObject` implements the `Map` interface permitting access to the entire object.
 Cast to a `JsonObject`, you can see the type information, position within the JSON stream, and other information.

-This 'Maps' representation can be re-written to a JSON String or Stream and _the output JSON will exactly match the original input JSON stream_.
+This 'Maps' representation can be re-written to a JSON String or Stream and the output JSON will exactly match the original input JSON stream.
 This permits a JVM receiving JSON strings / streams that contain class references which do not exist in the JVM that is parsing the JSON, to completely read / write the stream.
-Additionally, the Maps can be modified before being written, and the entire graph can be re-written in one collective write.  _Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data._
+Additionally, the Maps can be modified before being written, and the entire graph can be re-written in one collective write.
+Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data.

 ---
 ### Controlling the output JSON using `WriteOptions`
 Create a new`WriteOptions`instance and turn various options on/off using the methods below.
 Example: